chinapedia/wikipedia.abstract.en/Page/Falklands_War.md

 Black Buck raids

-Avro_Vulcan_Bomber_RAF.JPEG B.Mk.2 strategic bomber]] On 1 May, British operations on the Falklands opened with the "Black Buck 1" attack (of a series of five) on the airfield at Stanley.
+B.Mk.2 strategic bomber]] On 1 May, British operations on the Falklands opened with the "Black Buck 1" attack (of a series of five) on the airfield at Stanley.
 A Vulcan bomber from Ascension flew on an round trip dropping conventional bombs across the runway at Stanley and back to Ascension.
 The mission required repeated refuelling, and required several Victor K2 tanker aircraft operating in concert, including tanker-to-tanker refuelling.
 The overall effect of the raids on the war is difficult to determine, and the raids consumed precious tanker resources from Ascension,[77] but also prevented Argentina from stationing fast jets on the islands.

 Historian Lawrence Freedman, who was given access to official sources, comments that the significance of the Vulcan raids remains controversial.[78]
 Although taking pressure off the small Sea Harrier force, the raids were costly and used a great deal of resources.
 The single hit in the centre of the runway was probably the best that could have been expected but it did reduce the capability of the runway to operate fast jets and caused the Argentine air force to deploy Mirage III to defend the capital.[79]
 Argentine sources confirm that the Vulcan raids influenced Argentina to withdraw some of its Mirage IIIs from Southern Argentina to the Buenos Aires Defence Zone.[80][81][82]
 This dissuasive effect was watered down when British officials made clear that there would not be strikes on air bases in Argentina.[83]
 The raids were later dismissed as propaganda by Falklands veteran Commander Nigel Ward.[84]